 Religious officials from Arkansas, California, Delaware, Florida, Indiana, Kansas, Kentucky, Massachusetts, Maryland, Michigan, Ohio, New York, Pennsylvania, South Carolina, Texas and Virginia as well as the District of Columbia attended.

 At a media briefing discussing their efforts, the religious leaders noted that the needs of the nation’s most vulnerable individuals and families have been lost in the public debate, which is pitting the nation’s middle class against the country’s wealthiest.
 The religious leaders said they are speaking up now to ensure that the needs of those who did the least to create the country’s deficit problems, but who may suffer the most because of it, are not ignored.

-The faith community is working through a number of national campaigns, including the Faithful Budget Campaign, Nuns on the Bus, African American Voices for Africa, and the Circle of Protection, to lift-up the nation’s moral obligation to protect the poor and vulnerable, and to ask Congress and the Administration to follow the religious imperative to promote the general welfare of all individuals in the United States and around the world.
+The faith community is working through a number of national campaigns, including the Faithful Budget Campaign, Nuns on the Bus to lift-up the nation’s moral obligation to protect the poor and vulnerable, and to ask Congress and the Administration to follow the religious imperative to promote the general welfare of all individuals in the United States and around the world.

 Statements from some of the participants in the faith-based effort to stop deep cuts to programs that help the most vulnerable:

 Rev. Joiquim Barnes, Board Secretary, South Carolina Christian Action Council, and Pastor, New Hope CME Church in Lexington, South Carolina:

 “Our elected leaders have an awesome responsibility to put their political differences aside and make a decision as to whether or not they will remember those who are in dire need of help.
 This is not a time to play politics as usual with folks’ lives.
 We are guided by the spirit that we are to help the least of these and it is the government’s responsibility to live up to that expectation.”